FujiwaraChoki/CoinWizard/README.md

 Predict the prices of certain cryptocurrencies by training a PyTorch Model on the history data from the NASDAQ API.

-> **Important**: This is a work in progress, so it might not have support for your favorite cryptocurrency yet.
-If you want to add support for a cryptocurrency, please open an issue or a pull request.
+> **Important**: This code trains an RNN-Model, so it will take some time to train the model.
+The model will be saved in the `Backend` directory and will be loaded on the next start of the application.

 ## Installation